The daily examen is a powerful tool for spiritual growth often recommended by the pope. Here’s how to introduce it to your kids.

-- Praying the Examen with Children: Becky Eldredge talks about her own experience using a super-simple Highs and Lows examen, with a twist: each child offers their highs and lows from the day, and each child prays for another child’s highs and lows.
+Becky Eldredge talks about her own experience using a super-simple Highs and Lows examen, with a twist: each child offers their highs and lows from the day, and each child prays for another child’s highs and lows.

-- Reflecting with Children: St. Ignatius’ Examen for Families with Children: Article about the fruits of praying the Examen with children, and a step-by-step guide.
+An article about the fruits of praying the Examen with children, and a step-by-step guide.

 Fr.
 Matthew Linn, SJ, Dennis Linn, and Sheila Fabricant Linn, well-known writers and retreat leaders, offer a family-friendly introduction to the practice of the examen.
 80 pages